 Castlevania Judgment has one in Golem, who was largely a non-entity in the game, players considered him inconsequential, but they grew a fondness for him in this game, and has what's considered the best story mode in the game.
 His Iron Woobie status may also have gotten some fandom, too.

 As far as Belmonts go, the most popular one is the one that DIDN'T get his own game.
 Julius Belmont is a canonical Badass, a trait especially elevated in Dawn Of Sorrow where, when asked how he took down the more powerful regenerating monsters despite being unable to draw magic seals to stop the regeneration, he responds by stating he just kills them too fast for them to regenerate.
 His popularity probably has to do with being canonically the strongest Belmont and indeed possibly the strongest character in the series, having permanently killed Dracula, teaming up with Alucard, having the more well received playable post game quests, being totally manly with a Badass Longcoat and, in Aria of Sorrow, being a combination of That One Boss and Best Boss Ever, along with his theme music.
+Added to this is the fact that at the time of the Sorrow games, he was in his mid-fifties.
 Even with the reboot, many fans are still clamoring for a game based on the war of 1999, where he permanently killed Dracula but it was never elaborated how.

 Looking back at the Shining series, if there is one character who receives considerable popularity, it's none other than Shining Tears' token ice witch Blanc Neige.
 She is often hailed as one of the best NPCs to have around (despite being squishy) and possesses a skill that is extremely useful, and many fawn over seeing how she starts out super aloof and bitchy, then warms up and lets out a very cute smile if paired at the ending.
 Maybe she's not the true main character, but she stands out as the character who received the most fanarts, and also escaped the 'cut', appearing in the crossover with Shining Wind.
 And if there's one more factor to her popularity, it's her voice in the game, in the Japanese version.
 She's voiced by none other than Megumi Hayashibara herself.